yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 <!--more-->

-## PSA For AMD Radeon users, and NVIDIA tags along
+## PSA for AMD Radeon users (and NVIDIA tags along)

 Let’s begin with a driver bug we [mentioned last month](https://yuzu-emu.org/entry/yuzu-progress-report-may-2022/#graphical-changes-driver-issues-and-the-nostalgia-bliss-that-is-the-good-old-64).
-The Vulkan extension `VK_KHR_push_descriptor` finally arrived to AMD hardware with driver version 22.5.2 for Windows, and it wasn’t stable.
+The Vulkan extension `VK_KHR_push_descriptor` finally arrived for AMD hardware with driver version 22.5.2 for Windows, but it wasn’t stable.
 Radeon users would tell you that any game would crash in Vulkan after updating.
-To mitigate this, [toastUnlimited](https://github.com/lat9nq) implemented an extension block to the specific Vulkan driver version AMD reports for 22.5.2 (and its equivalent Linux AMDVLK package), 2.0.226.
+To mitigate this, [toastUnlimited](https://github.com/lat9nq) implemented an extension block for the specific Vulkan driver version AMD reports for 22.5.2 (and its equivalent Linux AMDVLK package), 2.0.226.

-Skip a month and the new 22.6.1 driver is released with VK_KHR_push_descriptor fixed!
+Skip forward a month and the new 22.6.1 driver is released with `VK_KHR_push_descriptor` fixed!
-But, there is a but, the new driver informs the same Vulkan version, 2.0.226, which forces our devs into a dilemma.
+But, there is a but, the new driver reports the same Vulkan version, 2.0.226, which forces our devs into a dilemma.
-Since the extension block can only work with what the GPU driver informs, the Vulkan driver version in this case, we can either keep the block and ensure compatibility with older broken drivers, or remove the block and force users to update to the current (at the time of writing) 22.6.1 driver.
+Since the extension block can only work with what the GPU driver reports, the Vulkan driver version in this case, we can either keep the block and ensure compatibility with older broken drivers, or remove the block and force users to update to the current (at the time of writing) 22.6.1 driver.
 {{< gh-hovercard "8518" "We opted to do the latter," >}} as it keeps the codebase cleaner, and there is some evidence that suggests this may fix input lag issues found when using FreeSync displays.

-To summarize, AMD Radeon users with cards still under support (Polaris and newer) must update to the latest video driver, 22.6.1 or newer, in order to get proper Vulkan support.
+To be specific, AMD Radeon users with cards still supported by AMD (Polaris and newer) must update to the latest video driver, 22.6.1 or newer, in order to get proper Vulkan support.
-Users with older cards out of support (GCN 1 to GCN 3) don’t have to worry, that hardware already can’t update to newer drivers (custom drivers can’t update Vulkan to add new extensions either), and yuzu will use the slower code path that works without requiring support for VK_KHR_push_descriptor.
+Users with older cards out of support (GCN 1 to GCN 3) don’t have to worry, that hardware already can’t update to newer drivers (custom drivers can’t update Vulkan to add new extensions either), and yuzu will use the slower code path that works without requiring support for `VK_KHR_push_descriptor`.

-Okay that covers Radeon users, let’s move to the greener side (Part 5?).
+Okay, that covers Radeon users.
+Let’s talk about the greener side.
-With the release of the 516.XX NVIDIA driver series, there seems to be a performance boost for Turing and Ampere GPUs running under Vulkan (that’s 3000, 2000 and 1600 series cards).
+With the release of the 516.XX NVIDIA driver series, there seems to be a performance boost for Turing and Ampere GPUs running under Vulkan (that’s 3000, 2000, and 1600 series cards).
 Great, but it has a price.

-Maxwell and Pascal users (1000, 900, 750 and 745 series cards) will experience device loss crashes some minutes into running games in Vulkan.
+Maxwell and Pascal users (1000, 900, 750, and 745 series cards) will experience device loss crashes some minutes into running games in Vulkan.
 A device loss basically means the driver pulling the plug for some reason.
 Until we find the cause of this issue and either implement a fix or report it to NVIDIA, Maxwell and Pascal users should stick to 512.XX drivers.